SEO is not only necessary for your business, it’s one of the greatest investments that you can make.

 This is a fairly straightforward reason, but it’s completely true.
-As of today, Google processes 3.5 billion searches per day.
-With that kind search volume there’s no debating that ranking in Google’s search results offers a valuable opportunity to get more traffic to your business’s website.
+As of today, Google processes more than 3.5 billion searches per day.
+With that kind of search volume, there’s no debating that ranking in Google’s search results offers a valuable opportunity to get more traffic to your business’s website.

 This is very important because traffic equals leads and leads turn into sales.

 By investing in SEO and raising your rankings in Google you’ll send more traffic to your website which can generate more leads and sales for your business.